 However, the mismanagement of expanding farming and pastoral areas, coupled with the increased chances of drought due to climate change, could instead result in increased desertification.

-Environmental problems on the plateau are compounded by a greater demand for water in the region on account of rapid development connected to the railway as well as amounting influx of tourists and visitors.
+Environmental problems on the plateau are compounded by greater demand for water in the region on account of rapid development connected to the railway as well as an amounting influx of tourists and visitors.
 Since the opening of the Qinghai-Tibet railway, the TAR has experienced acute water shortages.

 Climate change impact on Asia’s water resources.

-The Tibetan plateau’s high-altitude location once maintained 36,000 glaciers (covering a wetlands has dropped due to increased evaporation caused by global warming, total area of 50,000 square km), but they have shrunk by an estimated 30% over the last 100 years.
+The Tibetan plateau’s high-altitude location once maintained 36,000 glaciers (covering wetlands has dropped due to increased evaporation caused by global warming, a total area of 50,000 square km), but they have shrunk by an estimated 30% over the last 100 years.

 Liu Shiyin from the Chinese Academy of Science’s Cold and Arid Regions Environment and Engineering Research Institute was quoted by Xinhua in July 2007 as saying that “the shrinking of glaciers has picked up speed in the past decades.

 While there might be more water in the rivers at present because of the increased melting, in the long run, the glacier water will decrease, and droughts will follow”.

 The rivers originating on the Tibetan Plateau, which include the Yangtze, Yellow, Mekong, Brahmaputra, Indus, Karnali, Sutlej, Irrawaddy, Salween, and the Arun, feed 11 large deltas that have formed along Asia’s coastal zones.
 Any change in the water level and supply of these rivers would affect millions of people dependent on these waters.

-There is increasing concern in countries downstream (notably India) about the impact of China’s accelerated development policies onwater resources, as well as the implications of proposals for dams and water diversion projects on the plateau.
+There is an increasing concern in countries downstream (notably India) about the impact of China’s accelerated development policies on water resources, as well as the implications of proposals for dams and water diversion projects on the plateau.
 An Indian analyst commented with concern on plans for a water diversion project impacting the Brahmaputra, intended to address China’s shortage of water, and which may go ahead in 2009.